oracle-livelabs/developer/redwood-extensions/tableedit/tableedit.md

 ## Task 1: Add Empty Columns To the Table

-While the Quick Starts added buttons to the top of the page for editing and displaying details, it might be nicer to have buttons in each row of the table for those functions, so users don't have to select the row first.
+Earlier, you created pages for displaying and editing the accounts data.
+You will configure those later.
+Now you will add buttons in each row of the table that will be used to navigate to those pages.
 Let's see how we can make that happen.

 First we'll add two columns to the table, to hold each of the buttons.